From Nutrition to Delivery: United Cooperative Has You Covered

 Read More News

 With summer just around the corner, now is the time to plan your propane supply for next winter’s heating needs.
-The most recent winter brought below average temperatures and saw strong demand for propane.
-Propane exports are still up despite tariffs and will affect supply moving forward; this past year, over 50% of our country’s propane was exported elsewhere, mainly to the Asian ring, for use in the production of plastics.
+The most recent winter brought average to below-average temperatures and saw strong demand for propane.
+Propane exports are still up and will affect supply moving forward; over the past year, over 64% of our country’s propane was exported, mainly to distant countries in the far east, for the production of plastics.

 Related Topics